Class 6

 Biography / Autobiography

 National curriculum expectations for grammar, punctuation and spelling will be taught throughout the above units.
-The children will be revising all aspects of GPS previously taught throughout school and learning new skills, such as:
+The children will be revising all aspects of GPS previously taught throughout school before moving on to new learning.

-Our class novel will be the gripping ‘Holes’ by Louis Sachar.
+Our class novel is the marvellous 'Holes' by Louis Sachar.

 During the children’s exciting study of living things, the children will work scientifically by researching, observing over time, performing tests using equipment and asking questions!
 Throughout the term, Y6 will learn all about Carl Linnaeus’ legacy through the following questions: